 Level 2: Inputs, other than quoted prices included in Level 1, are observable for the asset or liability, either directly or indirectly.
 Level 2 inputs include quoted prices for similar instruments in active markets, and inputs other than quoted prices that are observable for the asset or liability.
 Fair value assets and liabilities that are generally included in this category are derivatives with fair values based on inputs from actively quoted markets.
-A market approach is utilized to value CenterPoint Energy's Level 2 assets or liabilities.
+A market approach is utilized to value CERC's Level 2 assets or liabilities.

 Level 3: Inputs are unobservable for the asset or liability, and include situations where there is little, if any, market activity for the asset or liability.
-Unobservable inputs reflect CenterPoint Energy's judgments about the assumptions market participants would use in pricing the asset or liability since limited market data exists.
-CenterPoint Energy develops these inputs based on the best information available, including CenterPoint Energy's own data.
-A market approach is utilized to value CenterPoint Energy's Level 3 assets or liabilities.
-As of September 30, 2017, CenterPoint Energy's Level 3 assets and liabilities are comprised of physical natural gas forward contracts and options and its indexed debt securities.
+Unobservable inputs reflect CERC's judgments about the assumptions market participants would use in pricing the asset or liability since limited market data exists.
+CERC develops these inputs based on the best information available, including CERC's own data.
+A market approach is utilized to value CERC's Level 3 assets or liabilities.
+As of September 30, 2017, CERC's Level 3 assets and liabilities are comprised of physical natural gas forward contracts and options.
 Level 3 physical natural gas forward contracts are valued using a discounted cash flow model which includes illiquid forward price curve locations (ranging from \$1.08 to \$5.83 per MMBtu) as an unobservable input.
 Level 3 options are valued through Black-Scholes (including forward start) option models which include option volatilities (ranging from 0% to 87%) as an unobservable input.
-CenterPoint Energy's Level 3 physical natural gas forward prices and volatilities.
-If forward prices decrease, CenterPoint Energy's long forwards lose value whereas its short forwards gain in value.
-If volatility decreases, CenterPoint Energy's long forwards lose value whereas its short forwards gain in value.
-If volatility decreases, CenterPoint Energy's long option volatility (11.4%) and a projected dividend growth rate (7%) as unobservable inputs.
-An increase in either volatilities or projected dividends will increase the value of the indexed debt securities, and a decrease in either the volatilities or projected dividends will increase the value of the indexed debt securities, and a decrease in either the volatilities or projected dividends will decrease the value of the indexed debt securities.
+CERC's Level 3 physical natural gas forward contracts and options derivative assets and liabilities consist of both long and short positions (forwards and options) and their fair value is sensitive to forward prices and volatilities.
+If forward prices decrease, CERC's long forwards lose value whereas its short forwards gain in value.
+If volatility decreases, CERC's long options lose value whereas its short options gain in value.

-CenterPoint Energy determines the appropriate level for each financial asset and liability on a quarterly basis and recognizes transfers between levels at the end of the reporting period.
+CERC determines the appropriate level for each financial asset and liability on a quarterly basis and recognizes transfers between levels at the end of the reporting period.
 For the nine months ended September 30, 2017, there were no transfers between Level 1 and 2.
-CenterPoint Energy also recognizes purchases of Level 3 financial assets and liabilities at their fair market value at the end of the reporting period.
+CERC also recognizes purchases of Level 3 financial assets and liabilities at their fair market value at the end of the reporting period.

-The following tables present information about CenterPoint Energy's assets and liabilities (including derivatives that are presented net) measured at fair value on a recurring basis as of September 30, 2017 and December 31, 2016, and indicate the fair value hierarchy of the valuation techniques utilized by CenterPoint Energy to determine such fair value.
+The following tables present information about CERC's assets and liabilities (including derivatives that are presented net) measured at fair value on a recurring basis as of September 30, 2017 and December 31, 2016, and indicate the fair value hierarchy of the valuation techniques utilized by CERC to determine such fair value.

-Se eptember 30, 2017 Àc oted Prices in tive Markets dentical Assets (Level 1) 5 Significant OtherSignificantObservableUnobservableInputsInputs(Level 2)(Level 3) Unobservable Inputs Netting Adjustments (1) Balance A (in millions) Assets Corporate equities \$ 1,060 \$ - \$ - \$ - \$ 1,060 Investments, including money market funds (2) 67 67 Natural gas derivatives (3) 3 128 33 (44) 120 Hedged portion of natural gas inventory 65 65 Total assets \$ 1,195 \$ 128 \$ 33 \$ (44) \$ 1,312 Liabilities Indexed debt securities derivative \$ \$ \$ 776 \$ \$ 776 Natural gas derivatives (3) 3 74 7 (57) 27 Total liabilities \$ 3 \$ 74 \$ 783 \$ (57) \$ 803
+Activ ed Prices in ve Markets intical Assets Level 1) arkets Observable Unobservable Il Assets Inputs Inputs 1) (Level 2) (Level 3) Unobservable Inputs (Level 3) Netting Adjustments (1) Balance as of eptember 30, 2017 Assets (in millions) Corporate equities \$ 3 \$ \$ \$ \$ 3 Investments, including money market funds (2) 11 11 Natural gas derivatives (3) 3 128 33 (44) 120 Hedged portion of natural gas inventory 65 65 Total assets \$ 82 \$ 128 \$ 33 \$ (44) \$ 199 Liabilities Natural gas derivatives (3) \$ 3 \$ 74 \$ 7 \$ (57) \$ 27 Total liabilities \$ 3 \$ 74 \$ 7 \$ (57) \$ 27

-(1) Amounts represent the impact of legally enforceable master netting arrangements that allow CenterPoint Energy to settle positive and negative positions and also include cash collateral of \$13 million posted with the same counterparties.

-(2) Amounts are included in Prepaid Expenses and Other Current Assets in the Condensed Consolidated Balance Sheets.

-(3) Natural gas derivatives include no material amounts related to physical forward transactions with Enable.
+- (1) Amounts represent the impact of legally enforceable master netting arrangements that allow CERC to settle positive and negative positions and also include cash collateral of \$13 million posted with the same counterparties. - (2) Amounts are included in Other Assets in the Condensed Consolidated Balance Sheets. - (3) Natural gas derivatives include no material amounts related to physical forward transactions with Enable.